MickAvery/quadcopter-fc/README.md

     * `load`
     * `run`

+### Using ChibiStudio for Windows

+ChibiOS provides a free Eclipse-based IDE for Windows computers that you can [download here](http://www.chibios.org/dokuwiki/doku.php?id=chibios:product:chibistudio:start).
+Download and unzip the file into `C:\`.
+Right-click on **Project Explorer**, go to **Import > C/C++ > Existing Code as Makefile Project**, then point to the codebase location.
+Build the project, then flash.

+For more information on setting up ChibiStudio, visit this [link](https://www.playembedded.org/blog/developing-stm32-chibistudio/).

 Instructions incomplete for now, I'll add to this later on.
 For now, at least you know how to compile the code and load it into the board.